opendocsg/opendoc-state-courts-practice-directions/PART-06-Alternative-Dispute-Resolution.md

 ### Opening statements

-(1) Each party must submit to the State Courts' Court Dispute Resolution Cluster (CDRC), and serve on all other parties, a written opening statement *not less than 2 working days before the date of the first mediation session*.
-The opening statement shall be submitted by email to statecourts_cdr@statecourts.gov.sg and not filed via the Electronic Filing Service.
+(1) Each party must submit to the State Courts' Court Dispute Resolution Cluster (CDRC), and serve on all other parties, a written opening statement *not less than 2 working days before the date of the first mediation session'.
+The opening statement shall be submitted by email to SC_CDR@judiciary.gov.sg and not filed via the Electronic Filing Service.

 (2) The opening statement shall be in the format prescribed in Form 9J in Appendix A to these Practice Directions.
 A soft copy of this Form may be downloaded at https://www.judiciary.gov.sg.